 This prestigious school operates on the grounds of the Recreo de las Cadenas, a 19th-century palace.
-The school was masterminded by Alvaro Domecq in the 1970s, and every Thursday (and at various other times throughout the year) the Cartujana horses—a cross between the native Andalusian workhorse and the Arabian—and skilled riders in 18th-century riding costume demonstrate intricate dressage techniques and jumping in the spectacular show "Cómo Bailan los Caballos Andaluces" (roughly, "The Dancing Horses of Andalusia").
+The school was masterminded by Álvaro Domecq in the 1970s, and every Tuesday and Thursday (Thursday only in January and February) as well as each Friday in August and September, the Cartujana horses—a cross between the native Andalusian workhorse and the Arabian—and skilled riders in 18th-century riding costume demonstrate intricate dressage techniques and jumping in the spectacular show Cómo Bailan los Caballos Andaluces (roughly, The Dancing Horses of Andalusia).
 Reservations are essential.
-Admission price depends on how close to the arena you sit; the first two rows are the priciest.
-At certain other times you can visit the stables and tack room, and watch the horses being schooled.
+The price of admission depends on how close to the arena you sit; the first two rows are the priciest.
+At certain other times you can visit the museum, stables, and tack room and watch the horses being schooled.